mj514316/blog/content/post/2019-01-25-statistically-verifying-claims-made-in-childrens-stories.markdown

 # The Plan
 In order to verify the assertion Jack makes, we need to attempt to determine the probability that you would have a friend and then happen upon two items that all start with the same letter *assuming you found these things at random*.

-For example, if we have 1,000 parallel universes (or 100,000) and the Jack's and Annie's made random friends and found random items, in how many universes *would all of these items start with the same letter*?
+For example, if we have 1,000 parallel universes (or 100,000) and the Jack's and Annie's of these worlds made random friends and found random items, in how many universes *would all of these items start with the same letter*?

 This is our null hypothesis, discussed in detail in my [previous post](https://minimizeuncertainty.com/post/how-many-is-too-many/).
 If we find the likelihood of our observation under the null hypothesis is less than our accepted criteria of 0.05, we'll have grounds for rejecting it in favor of an alternate hypothesis.